 Ulcerative colitis is a condition that causes inflammation, irritation, and sores in the colon and rectum.
-While medication can control symptoms for some people, others may need surgery.
+While medication can control the symptoms for some people, others may need surgery.

-Today, there are two different surgical techniques for ulcerative colitis.
+Today, there are two surgical techniques for ulcerative colitis.
 The type of surgery a person has will depend on their symptoms, age, other health conditions, and personal preference.

 After surgery, most people with ulcerative colitis can lead healthy, active lives.
 Learn more about the procedures and what to expect in this article.

 A person may need ulcerative colitis surgery if other treatments, such as medication, do not control their symptoms.

 A person may also need surgery if they have colon cancer or precancerous changes in the colon.

 Sometimes, people with ulcerative colitis need emergency surgery if they have a perforation (hole) in the colon or bleeding that will not stop.

 There are two types of ulcerative colitis surgery:

 Proctocolectomy with ileostomy involves the following steps: